Partners & supporters

 It is impossible to organise a major international event like the Solar Decathlon Europe 21 alone.
 We are therefore delighted to receive a large amount of support.
 We particularly wish to thank the Federal Ministry for Economic Affairs and Energy for its funding.
 Without it, it would have impossible to host the SDE21 in Germany.

 We would also like to thank the Project Management Jülich (PtJ) for its advice and guidance in organising the competition.
+Our thanks also go to the Energy Endeavour Foundation, which ensures the continuity of the Solar Decathlon competition in Europe, for the joint realization of the first urban Solar Decathlon Europe.

 Last but not least, we wish to thank our project partners who allow Wuppertal to be the first German venue of the Solar Decathlon Europe, and our cooperation partners, all of whom are contributing to the success of the project in many ways. ●